DevilPandaKnight/Terminal-Command/README.md

 Example:

-htd.c is hex to binary source file
+htd.c is hex to decimal source file

 htd.is are executable on windows